Detection Times for Different Drugs

 MDMA or Molly

-Here is a look at the estimated drug detection time for ecstasy sorted by various drug testing methods:
+Here is a look at the estimated ecstasy drug detection times for various drug testing techniques:

 Benzodiazepines with Valium

-Several different kinds of benzodiazepines with Valium, Xanax, and Ativan are the most common ones.
+There are several different kinds of benzodiazepines, with Valium, Xanax, and Ativan being the most common ones.
 Knowing how long these drugs can last in your system is important because they interact with other substances you might consume and cause unusual or possibly even dangerous side effects.